Service Program

 Duchesne requires that each student perform a minimum of 100 hours of service for graduation.
 We suggest that you work at a pace of at least 25 hours per year to reach the requirement.
 Most students do well beyond this number.

 At Duchesne, we define Christian Service as any activity done without payment that assists another human being to fulfill a basic human need.
 A basic human need is one of the following: life, health, food, shelter, clothing, and education (the corporal and spiritual works of mercy, CCC 2447).
 Please note that life, health, food, and education can be interpreted on both a physical and spiritual level.
+Also, caring for the earth and animals (through recycling programs, park and recreation events, or animal shelters) will count as service as it contributes to the interdependent health of all God's creation.

 Finally, while we do accept service hours from students' work with organizations such as Boy Scouts and Girl Scouts, Key Club, Outreach, and National Honor Society, not all activities done with those organizations will count as service according to the definition of service as fulfilling some basic human need.